deHasara/CompileDB/prototype/experiments/synthetic/README.md

 files must therefore assign nonzero weights only to the applicable entities and `RM_` relationships.

-The supplied JSON currently assigns select and insert frequency `1` to all 112 components, so it is a schema-and-statistics template, not any one of the six paper workloads.

 ## Relevant files

 | File | Purpose |